bseltz-cohesity/scripts/powershell/backupNow/README.md

 Job finished with status: kSuccess
 ```

+## Mandatory Parameters

+* -vip: DNS or IP of the Cohesity Cluster
+* -username: Cohesity User Name
+* -domain: (optional) - defaults to 'local'
+* -jobName: name of protection job to run

 ## Optional Parameters

 * -keepLocalFor: days to keep local snapshot (default is 5 days)